isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-`B`'s comparison accepts conversions for its second operand, but not its first.
+`B`’s comparison accepts conversions for its second operand, but not its first.

     class D :B {
         char character;